 If you’re faint of heart this style is probably not for you, but for us thriller addicts, this is a great book.

 The third book in the series is Eighteen Below.
 Two years after the events of Victim Without a Face, a seeming car accident turns into a homicide investigation.
 When the autopsy of the body is performed, it becomes clear that the body of one of Sweden’s most affluent IT entrepreneurs was frozen for two months before being placed behind the wheel of the car.

 Across the strait, Dunja is back in uniform and starts her own investigation once a homeless man is beaten to death.

 Once again, the two investigators cross paths, but are the two events related?

 Fabian Risk is more settled in his job and new house.
 Since quite a long period of time passed since his previous investigation, things seemed to settle down.
-He used that quiet time to get his family life back on track, but they still have issues to work on.
-There are multiple storylines in each character’s lives, which makes the reader get very involved with the series.
+He used that quiet time to get his family’s life back on track, but they still have issues to work on.
+There are multiple storylines in each character’s life, which makes the reader get very involved with the series.
 Every single one of them is making questionable decisions and making mistake after mistake.

 I just love the way Ahnhem humanizes every character and gives them room to make mistakes.
 But will one of their mistakes be too grave to solve, or will that get them closer together?

 Brilliantly written once again, the book keeps you on your toes from beginning to end.
 Hands down, his books seem to get better and better.